LucDupAtGitHub/PDBP/README.md

 }
 ```

-The `pointfulLogWritingFactorial` version of `factorial` makes use of `functionWithInfo` to do the pointful logging (we'll see this when running the example).
+The `pointfulLogWritingFactorial` version of `factorial` uses `functionWithInfo` to do the pointful logging (we'll see this when running the example).
 Pointful logging is done for *functions* only (for `factorial` itself, pointfree logging is done).
 Think of `functionWithInfo` as a pointful info logging version of `function`.

 ### `PointfulLogWritingFactorialUsingSl4jMain` using `activeLogWritingUsingSl4jProgram`